react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 Similar to [`getInitialURL`](#linkinggetinitialurl), you can provide a custom `subscribe` function to handle any incoming links instead of the default deep link handling.
 The `subscribe` function will receive a listener as the argument and you can call it with a URL string whenever there's a new URL to handle.
 It should return a cleanup function where you can unsubscribe from any event listeners that you have setup.

-For example, you could do something like following to handle both deep linking and firebase notifications:
+For example, you could do something like following to handle both deep linking and [Firebase notifications](https://rnfirebase.io/messaging/notifications):

 ```js
 <NavigationContainer